 1. Charm Pricing

 In turn, a retailer will use the numbers “5” and “9” instead of rounding up the price.
 For example: $495 versus $500 may make you believe the price is closer to $400 than $500.
 Another example: $8.99 versus $9 can make you think the price is closer to $8 and not $9.
+You might wind up overspending and feeling as if you are bad with money afterward.

 2. Odd-Even Pricing

-This kind of pricing trick marketing is along the same lines as charm pricing.
-The reasoning behind odd-even pricing is odd and even numbers affect one’s perception of the value of an item.
 Interestingly, prices that end with odd numbers make the price of something seem less expensive.
-On the flip side, prices that end with an even number or that is rounded up makes something seem more expensive, and in turn a luxury item.
+On the flip side, prices that end with an even number or that are rounded up to a whole number seem more expensive.

 3. Decoy Pricing

-With this pricing tactic, you’re led to a particular choice by being offered inferior options or options that seem “not good enough” or “too pricey.”
+With this pricing tactic, you’re led to a particular choice by being offered inferior options or ones that seem “not good enough” or “too pricey.”
 You can think of this as Goldilocks pricing, where the middle option seems the best deal or choice.

 4. Buying in Bulk

 Warehouse membership clubs and discount retailers are filled to the brim with buying in bulk deals.
 For instance, “Buy 2, Get 1 Free” or “10 for $15.”
-Sure, you might be saving some dollars off of retail, manufacturer’s suggested price, or full price, but at the end of the day, you are spending more than if you just bought a single item.
-Are you really saving on a $2.50 tube of toothpaste if you spent $40 and bought more than you need?
-Will you really be able to eat through that 24-pack of yogurts before they reach their expiration date?
+Sure, you might be saving some dollars off of the manufacturer’s suggested price, but at the end of the day, you are spending more than if you just bought a single item.

 5. Price Appearance